cockroachdb/docs/v20.2/partitioning.md

 ### Define table partitions by list

 Consider a global online learning portal, RoachLearn, that has a database containing a table of students across the world.
-Suppose we have three datacenters: one in the United States, one in Germany, and another in Australia.
+Suppose we have three availability zone: one in the United States, one in Germany, and another in Australia.
 To reduce latency, we want to keep the students' data closer to their locations:

-- We want to keep the data of the students located in the United States and Canada in the United States datacenter.
+- We want to keep the data of the students located in the United States and Canada in the United States availability zone.
-- We want to keep the data of students located in Germany and Switzerland in the German datacenter.
+- We want to keep the data of students located in Germany and Switzerland in the German availability zone.
-- We want to keep the data of students located in Australia and New Zealand in the Australian datacenter.
+- We want to keep the data of students located in Australia and New Zealand in the Australian availability zone.

 #### Step 1.
 Identify the partitioning method

 We want to geo-partition the table to keep the students' data closer to their locations.
 We can achieve this by partitioning on `country` and using the `PARTITION BY LIST` syntax.

 #### Step 2.
-Start each node with its datacenter location specified in the `--locality` flag
+Start each node with its availability zone location specified in the `--locality` flag

-1. Start 3 nodes in the US datacenter:
+1. Start 3 nodes in the US availability zone:

     {% include copy-clipboard.html %}
     ~~~ shell